jangala-laxman/codespaces-blank/README.md

     "/:userId/:siteId/addDrone" -
     userId and siteId params should be given from the mongoDB.
     Add the relevant details like, drone_type, make_name, name in the body (raw - json).

+                {
+                    "drone_type":"hexa",
+                    "make_name":"big hero 6",
+                    "name":"hero"
+                }

     On clicking POST, this data is pushed to the DB.

+Follow the same procedure for making Any post or patch requests.

+For fetching the data for any user, please provide his/her user._id in the url.
+Then the user specific data will be fetched.

+For deleting the data for any user, please provide his/her user._id in the url.
+Then the user specific data will be deleted.